Jayson Gillham

 Jayson Lloyd Gillham (born 1986) is an Australian-British classical pianist, based in London.
-In 2014, Gillham was the winner of the 2014 Montreal International Musical Competition and has since established an international career as a much sought after pianist, working as a soloist and performing with major orchestras.
-Gillham is known for his formidable technique, extensive repertoire and his rapport with the audience.
+In 2014, Gillham was the winner of the 2014 Montreal International Musical Competition.

 Early life

 Jayson Gillham was born in Dalby, Queensland.
 He started piano lessons at the age of four.
 In 1993, he commenced formal piano lessons from Eugene Gienger in Toowoomba.
 Jayson then studied with Leah Horwitz from 2001-2007, culminating in his Bachelor Degree from the Queensland Conservatorium of Music.

 He relocated to London in 2007 to the Royal Academy of Music, studying with Christopher Elton.
 Gillham graduated with a Master Degree in Music.
 He was supported in his studies by the Tait Memorial Trust, and the Australian Music Foundation.

 Career

 In 2012 Gillham was Commonwealth Musician of the Year and Gold Medalist of the Royal Over-Seas League 60th Annual Music Competition.
 In 2014 he won the Montreal Piano Competition.
 He also reached the finals of some of the world's leading piano competitions, such as the Leeds International Piano Competition and Van Cliburn International Piano Competition.

 Concerto engagements with international orchestras include the London Philharmonic Orchestra, Royal Philharmonic Orchestra, Montreal Symphony Orchestra, Melbourne Symphony Orchestra, Sydney Symphony Orchestra, Adelaide Symphony Orchestra, Queensland Symphony Orchestra, and the Auckland Philharmonia Orchestra.